your-mom-spec-ops/Almost-Dark-Grey-Colorfull-Proton---FirefoxCSS-Themes-but-i-customize-it/README.md

 	+ macOS - `Users/<USERNAME>/Library/Application Support/Firefox/Profiles/XXXXXXX.default-XXXXXXX`
 3. Go to that folder.
 4. if there is no folder called `chrome`.
 Create it.
-5. Inside the zip file you downloaded in the first step there are two folders. each one corresponds to a theme.
-Choose one of the two and extract its content into the `chrome` folder.
+5. Inside the zip file you downloaded in the first step there are a folder, open.Now you can see two faolders, each one corresponds to a theme.
+Choose one and extract its **content** into the `chrome` folder.
     + it should look something like this:
     ```
     chrome/